 - July 21, 2015: Game Changer: Dishonored 2’s Cara Ellison on experimenting with narrative design, owning your talent & the importance of self-care

 - Jun 3, 2015: Game Changer: Game maker & UX Designer Catt Small talks multifaceted skill-sets, interactive technology and diverse industries

 - Apr 8, 2015: Game Changer: Talent & Production Coordinator Becky Dodd on working at Naughty Dog & having the courage to pursue your career

 UN Cyber-Violence Report and Symposium

 In September, the United Nations hosted a symposium on cyber-violence against women.
-Anita Sarkeesian and Zoe Quinn, both of whom have been victims of online harassment for speaking out against misogyny in video game culture, spoke at the event.
+Anita Sarkeesian and Zoe Quinn, both of whom have been victims of online harassment related to their work in the video game industry and culture, spoke at the event.
 The UN also released a report titled, Cyber Violence Against Women and Girls: A Worldwide Wake-Up Call that was widely criticized and ultimately pulled.
 This section will be updated with content pertaining to these events as they unfold.

 - Maddy Meyers on The Mary Sue: Sept 24, 2015: The United Nations released a report on cyber violence against women & girls

 - Anna Maria Tremonti on CBC: Sept 30, 2015: UN report on cyberviolence highlights rampant online issue